 California Labor and Employment Law Update

-California is at the forefront when it comes to new developments in employment law.
-2010 has brought numerous changes to the state’s myriad laws and regulations involving legislation, enforcement activity, and court decisions surrounding:
+California is always at the forefront when it comes to new developments in employment law.
+In fact, California often goes beyond federal law, requiring more of employers.
+It’s a tricky path if you’re not clear on the state’s myriad laws and regulations involving legislation, enforcement activity, and court decisions surrounding:

 - Wage and Hour Law